Beyond Self-Organizing the Work:

 How to Work, Earn, and Live on Purpose

 Do you heed the call to express your soul’s purpose at work?
 Do you aspire to earn a living while doing so?
 Wouldn’t it be great to work together with like-purposed people on a peer-to-peer basis and show up fully as you are?
 In short: do you yearn to work, earn, and live on purpose?

-This is the story of an entrepreneurial journey which started out with the vision of finding “a better way to work together”.
+This is the story of an entrepreneurial journey that started out with the vision of finding “a better way to work together”.
 In 2007 Tom Thomison joined Brian Robertson and Alexia Bowers to found HolacracyOne with the goal of developing a portable operating system for self-organizing the work.
-At its core it was the attempt to replace the traditional top-down management hierarchy with a purpose driven organization.
-After a decade of trial and error and continual refinements it is clear that this experiment has been successful.
+At its core, it was the attempt to replace the traditional top-down management hierarchy with a purpose-driven organization.
+After a decade of trial and error and continual refinements, it is clear that this experiment has been successful.
 With Holacracy there now exists a viable alternative to organize the work differently and create a thriving business without having to use the rigid structures and outdated mindsets of the industrial age.

 More and more people feel the urge to work, earn, and live on purpose.

 Successful entrepreneurship is based on the ability to sense what the world needs, and deliver it.
 HolacracyOne sensed the evolutionary need for a portable system for purpose-driven self-organization.
 It delivered it in the form of the Holacracy Constitution.
 Yet evolution never stops.
 It transcends and includes its predecessor in a process of differentiation and integration.